Electrical System Protection, Pressure Pro, Trik-L-Start, Supplemental Inverter

 I love my ProSine inverter!
 It produces plenty of power which is cleaner than the power company's.
 Unfortunately, it draws a lot of standby power.
 With just the parasitic power draws in the coach, it pulls about 5 amps of 12 volts.
 That is 120 amp hours of battery used every day without turning on any electrical appliances.

 I wanted to be able to dry camp more efficiently, so I decided to install a lower power modified sine wave inverter.
 I had a 750 watt inverter which draws only about 1/6 amp on standby, and converts power at about a 90% efficiency.
 I selected one motorhome circuit which supplies the TV and satellite receiver along with several convenience outlets and installed a change-over switch.
 In one position this circuit is powered by the main power panel.
 In the other position it is connected to the inverter.
+It is important to know that if you do an installation similiar to this, be sure to switch both the neutral and the hot (white and black) wires.
+If you only switch the hot wire, there can be sneak paths through the power distribution system that WILL blow your inverter!

 I have used this setup several times now while dry camping and it significantly extends my battery charge life.
 Instead of the 120 amp hours a day, this inverter uses less than 4!
 If I need to use a high power device like the microwave, I can still turn on the ProSine and use it as long as needed, then turn it off again.